Does sugar cause hyperactivity in children?

 BUSTED

-A comprehensive meta-analysis of 23 controlled studies found no evidence that sugar affects children's behavior or cognitive performance.
-While some observational studies suggest associations between sugar-sweetened beverages and ADHD symptoms, controlled trials using placebo comparisons consistently show no hyperactivity effects from sugar consumption.
+A comprehensive meta-analysis of 23 controlled studies found no evidence that sugar affects behavior or cognitive performance in children, with effect sizes consistently crossing zero.
+While some observational studies suggest associations between sugar-sweetened beverages and ADHD symptoms, these cannot establish causation and may reflect other lifestyle factors.

 Overall confidence